What is a Psychotherapy Degree?

 Program Options

-• Bachelor’s Degree in Psychology or Social Work: A four-year undergraduate degree that provides foundational knowledge in mental health, human behavior, and psychological theories.
-While it doesn’t qualify someone to practice psychotherapy, it prepares students for graduate-level education where they can specialize in psychotherapy.
+• Bachelor’s Degree in Psychology or a Related Field: This undergraduate program provides foundational knowledge of human development, mental health, and behavior.
+While it doesn’t qualify someone to practice psychotherapy, it is the first step toward graduate-level education and training.

 Skills You’ll Learn